senaite/senaite2.com/docs/sample_basics.md

 ### Enter Results

-Only in the *Received* state an Analyst can introduce the measured results for the Analyses of the Sample.
+ Only in the *Received* state a user with the `Analyst` role can introduce the measured results for the Analyses of the Sample.

 Open the previously created by clicking on the generated link in the listing, which automatically opens the "Manage Results" tab for you.